 A limit order is an advanced type of order that allows you to buy automatically if an asset hits a certain price.
 Experienced traders will set limit buys at key levels, such as support or MA levels.

-Setting a stop loss
+Setting a trigger order

 Anyone can trade crypto, but not everyone can do it well.
 Having a solid trading strategy will set you up for long-term success as a trader or investor.
 It will also make you less susceptible to unsound investment advice from potentially biased third parties.
 This article has looked at a number of powerful trading strategies and provided a guide on how to set advanced types of orders.
-If you would like to learn more about fundamental or technical analysis, there are plenty more resources on the Swyftx Learn.
+If you would like to learn more about fundamental or technical analysis, there are plenty more resources on Swyftx Learn.